kingluddite/dotfiles/README.md

 - Go into your dotfiles locally (like you did before) and and follow the three "cp -R instructions" above to get ST3 and vintange working well again

+#### Sublime License
+* Sublime is free but will remind you with popup often
+* Buy a license and get rid of popup
+* At times you'll need to reinstall Sublime Text and every time you'll need that License you recieved via email.
+You'll need to search for it and it's title is something like "Sublime Text License Key".
+Click Enter Registration inside Sublime and copy and paste that license.
 ## Vim Stuff

 - Vim is a super awesome text editor that has a huge learning curve but well worth the time to learn it